-In OSA version 9, the description of the gain drift is based on IREM counters integrated over time, to take into account the solar flares.
-However, with this correction, a clear departure from stability in the latest revolutions is seen.
-The ISGRI calibration team is currently working on a new gain drift correction that will be implemented as soon as possible.
-For further questions about this issue we invite the user to contact the INTEGRAL's helpdesk.
+In OSA 9, the description of the gain drift is based on IREM counters integrated over time, to take into account the solar flares.
+However, with this correction, a clear departure from stability was seen in later data.
+Hence, a new gain drift correction was implemented in OSA 10.

 Taking into account the expected PICsIT gain variation of 0.3% °C-1 measured during onground thermal tests, the average gain (over the whole detection plane) measured in-flight indicates that the PICsIT temperature gradient along the INTEGRAL orbit is the dominant factor in the observed PICsIT gain variation.
-The current number of disabled pixels in ISGRI is stable at ~500 (of 16384 pixels) and ~52 (of 4096 pixels) in PICsIT.
+The number of disabled pixels in ISGRI is slowly increasing by about 50 per year (from 500 in 2008 to 800 in 2014; of 16384 pixels).
+In PICsIT there are about 50 (of 4096 pixels).

-At high energies (typically >1 MeV), the background so strongly dominates the flux of any calibration source that a large amount of data is needed.
-It was not possible to take sufficient measurements in the few weeks of the commissioning phase.
-Therefore, data accumulated through routine operations are used to extend the calibration into the MeV region.
+At high energies (>1 MeV), the background so strongly dominates the flux that large amounts of data accumulated through routine operations are used to extend the calibration into this regime.